diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

 Dynamically-typed languages do not require you to declare the data type of the variable.
 You can just go ahead and create the variable.
 The data type will be determied during the run-time.

- Simply put: variables in JavaScript can be assigned different value of a different type at runtime.
+ Simply put: variables in JavaScript can be assigned different value of a different type after they are declared/initially created.